VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 # mcl_armor

-This mod implement the ability of creating armors.
+This mod implements the ability of registering armors.

-Armors are basically items that a player can equip on four different slots on him (head, feet, torso and feet) to get advantages.

-These armors have also a texture which is visible to other players, inside inventory or in 3rd person view.

-## Creating an Armor Set
+## Registering an Armor Set

-The `mcl_armor.register_set()` function aims to simplificate the process of creating a full set of armor.
+The `mcl_armor.register_set()` function aims to simplify the process of registering a full set of armor.

-This function register a four piece of armor (head, torso, leggings, feets) using a definition table:
+This function register four pieces of armor (head, torso, leggings, feets) based on a definition table:

 ```lua
 mcl_armor.register_set({